Straight Outta Compton

-Remastered, the album's September 2002 reissue gained four bonus tracks.
-Nearing the album's 20th anniversary, another extended version of it arrived in December 2007.
-And in 2015, after an album reissue on red cassettes, theater release of the biographical film Straight Outta Compton reinvigorated sales of the album, which by year's end was certified 3x Multi-Platinum.
-In 2016, it became the first rap album inducted into the Grammy Hall of Fame.
-The next year, the Library of Congress enshrined Straight Outta Compton in the National Recording Registry, who have deemed it to be "culturally, historically, or aesthetically significant".
+The album was reissued in September 2002 with four bonus tracks, and again in December 2007—shortly before its 20th anniversary—with several "tribute remixes" and a live recording of "Compton's n the House."
+In 2015, a red cassette reissue and the release of the biographical film Straight Outta Compton led to renewed commercial success, with the album later certified triple platinum.
+In 2016, it became the first rap album inducted into the Grammy Hall of Fame, and in 2017, it was added to the Library of Congress' National Recording Registry, for being "culturally, historically, or aesthetically significant".